NURSING 1007 - Health Assessment and Clinical Nursing I

 The University places a high priority on approaches to learning and teaching that enhance the student experience.
 Feedback is sought from students in a variety of ways including on-going engagement with staff, the use of online discussion boards and the use of Student Experience of Learning and Teaching (SELT) surveys as well as GOS surveys and Program reviews.

-2017 SELT feedback - More clinical skill time allocated to students with smaller groups.
+More clinical skill time is allocated to students with smaller groups.
 This has now been changed so that all students attend clinical skills sessions for 3 hours per fortnight.
-Students are organised into groups of five students to one lecturer.
-This has met with a favourable response from students in 2018.
+Students are organised into groups of five-seven students to one lecturer.
+This has met with a favourable response from students in 2022 and will continue in 2023.

 - Academic Support with Maths